Vatican Statement On Social Justice

 JUSTICE AND ADVOCACY

-The schedule of 2017 meetings at Holy Redeemer Church, Kensington, all at 7:30 pm, is:
+The last 2 meetings of 2017 at Holy Redeemer Church, Kensington, all at 7:30 pm, are scheduled for:

 Wednesday, September 27

 There is a need for more representatives of Resurrection on the Council.

 Shepherd’s Table is a non-profit organization in downtown Silver Spring, supported by volunteers, religious organizations, government, businesses, foundations, and individual donors.
 Every night, seven days a week, 365 days a year, Shepherd’s Table serves a hot, nutritious meal to an average of 127 hungry individuals (generally over 200 in the winter months).

 he Cancer Support Group started in 2014 with the mission to support people living with cancer and their primary caregiver.
 Meetings are once a month on the third Thursday from 7:15 to 8:15 in the Parish Life Center..
 Holly Pertmer, a licensed clinical social worker with a career in oncology both in a hospital and hospice settings, facilitates the group and provides resources and tips.